-Before you get too excited, no, the Government hasn’t announced that it was providing seed funding for the establishment of a Superannuation Consumer Centre.
-When I first read about the proposed Superannuation Consumer Centre in the 2012/2013 Mid-year Economic and Fiscal Outlook and the $10 million the Federal Government was intending to kick in over 3 years, I was very excited that the government had committed to a service that would be, as Minister for Financial Services and Superannuation, Bill Shorten promises, a “bricks and mortar” service for consumers on superannuation.
+In October 2012, the federal government announced that it was providing seed funding for the establishment of a Superannuation Consumer Centre.
+When I first read about the proposed Superannuation Consumer Centre in the 2012/2013 Mid-year Economic and Fiscal Outlook and the $10 million the federal government was intending to kick in over 3 years, I was very excited that the government had committed to a service that would be, as Minister for Financial Services and Superannuation, Bill Shorten promised, a “bricks and mortar” service for consumers on superannuation.

-What the Federal Government has actually promised however is to set up a Superannuation Consumer Centre Investment Fund, rather than a consumer centre, and the earnings from this special fund can then be used “to fund the ongoing costs of a non-profit organisation with a primary focus on superannuation policy research and advocacy.”
+What the federal government has actually promised however was to set up a Superannuation Consumer Centre Investment Fund, rather than a consumer centre, and the earnings from this special fund can then be used “to fund the ongoing costs of a non-profit organisation with a primary focus on superannuation policy research and advocacy.”

 The Government’s contribution of $10 million over 3 years ($1 million during 2012/2013, $2 million during 2013/2014, and $7 million during 2014/2015 year) must be matched by the superannuation industry, or there will be no investment fund.
 If the super industry doesn’t cough up the extra dough, the government will renege on the promise of $10 million of seed funding.

 Okay, let’s assume the industry matches the $10 million and we have $20 million sitting in the Superannuation Consumer Centre (SCC) Investment Fund from the start of the 2015/2016 year busily earning money for the SCC.
 Assuming the SCC Investment Fund generates positive returns, the first amount of cash available to finance the SCC will be available from 1 July 2016.
 Taking a conservative approach, assume the $20 million sitting in the fund earns 5% a year (net of investment and operating fees), which returns $1 million to the SCC Investment Fund.